Gallery

 Screenshot 2024-04-05 at 18.52.22.png

-Engagement: We thought of engagement as a spectrum of depth.
+Engagement: I thought of engagement as a spectrum of depth.
 It’s not enough to measure how many people are active (width).
 It’s also important to measure how active they are (depth).
 In that case, measuring the average app launch per month per user seems like a pretty good place to start.

-Onboarding: We considered onboarding as a success when the percentage of new users that still used the app after onboarding increased.
+Onboarding: I considered onboarding as a success when the percentage of new users that still used the app after onboarding increased.
 In this case, cohort weekly retention rate is the best metric for this.

 Retention: In first principle term, you will get good retention if you onboard new users well and keep them engaged.
 In other words, you can improve retention metric (weekly active users) if you improve onboarding metric (cohort weekly retention rate) and engagement metric (average app launch per month per user).